-FinCEN to modernize its technology, improve its anti-money laundering information sharing and enforcement, and strengthen its financial transparency regulations.
+FinCEN has also faced personnel and technology challenges in analyzing data from the financial industry and enforcing its customer due diligence rules, and Pyongyang has been a beneficiary of these challenges.
+219 These revelations in press reports would spur Congress to pass legislation requiring FinCEN to modernize its technology, improve its anti-money laundering information sharing and enforcement, and strengthen its financial transparency regulations.